naloufi-manel/low_cost_sensor/README.md

 for your application.
 Feel free to post your software questions on our wiki page on public lab or github.

 1. Download Arduino IDE
-1. Download the code from [github]
+1. Download the code from [here](https://github.com/naloufi-manel/low_cost_sensor/tree/main/WaterMonitor)
 1. Open "WaterMonitor.ino" from the downloaded file with Arduino IDE
 1. Connect your Arduino Uno board
 1. Select Tools>Board: Arduino Uno and Tools>Ports